Access your health record & ask a question

 We require expecting first time mothers and birthing parents to take the three core classes - Childbearing Essentials, Breastfeeding and Newborn Care.
 We offer class scholarships for clients who qualify based on income and family size.
 Please ask for more information at your next appointment.
 Learn more about our classes.

 Language and Interpretation services

 The Midwife Center is pleased to offer a variety of services for people who speak different languages.
 Our client-facing staff is trained in using phone, video, and in-person interpretation services and can also arrange for in-person interpretation for some services.
 We also have several staff people who speak Spanish and many of our forms are available in Spanish.
 We are pleased that with partnerships with interpretation services, clients can be seen any time of the week with any TMC provider.

 Many women and families qualify for benefits through WIC, the Pennsylvania Special Supplemental Nutrition Program for Women, Infants and Children.
 WIC provides nutrition services, breastfeeding support, health care and social service referrals, and healthy foods.
 Learn more.

 PA Medical Assistance and options for those without insurance

-If you do not have insurance you may quality for Pennsylvania Medical Assistance (also known as Medicaid).
+If you do not have insurance you may qualify for Pennsylvania Medical Assistance (also known as Medicaid).
 We recommend applying online.
 Please visit the Department of Human Services for more information.
 Often, the Dept. of Human Services requires a signed verification of pregnancy from a healthcare provider.
 If you would like us to verify your pregnancy, please call to schedule an appointment at 412.321.6880.

 If you're pregnant and uninsured, the following services can be applied for through one universal application at the Department of Human Services: Medical Assistance; CHIP (Children's Health Insurance Program); Cash Assistance (TANF); Child Care Works Childcare Subsidy Program (Child Care Information Services - CCIS)